Missouri man sentenced in rape, kidnapping of Kansas deputy

 OLATHE, Kan.
 (AP) - A Missouri man has been sentenced to 55 years in prison for kidnapping and raping a Kansas sheriff’s deputy.

-Brady Newman-Caddell, of Independence, was sentenced Friday after pleading guilty last year to rape, kidnapping and sodomy.
+Brady Newman-Caddell, of Independence, was sentenced Friday.
+He pleaded guilty last year to rape, kidnapping and sodomy.

-Another man, William Luth, of Blue Springs, Missouri, was sentenced last year to 41 years and three months in prison for his role in the crime.
+William Luth, of Blue Springs, Missouri, was sentenced last year to more than 41 years in prison for his role in the crime.

-Prosecutors said the two men kidnapped the Johnson County deputy in October 2016 when she arrived for work.
+Prosecutors said the two men kidnapped the Johnson County deputy in October 2016.
 They forced her into a car and took turns raping and sodomizing her before eventually releasing her.

-Both men were also charged in the February 2016 rape of an Independence woman.
+They were also charged in the February 2016 rape of an Independence woman.

 Luth pleaded guilty in that case and was sentenced in January to 30 years.
-The case against Newman-Caddell in the Missouri case is still pending.
+The case against Newman-Caddell in the Missouri case is pending.

 Sign up for Daily Newsletters